usb2snes/emulator-networkaccess/Protocol-1.0 preview.md

 The id is needed to identify the emulator since users can start multiples instances of the same emulator on the same system.

-The `commands` field allow the client to know what is supported by the emulator.
+The `commands` field allows the client to know what is supported by the emulator.

+`nwa_version` is a version string representing the version of the protocol implemented following a simple Major.Minor format, eg `"1.0"`

 ### EMULATION_STATUS